-Grocery stories like Sobeys have a board near the entrance where they list down meet ups like board game nights, healthy cooking sessions etc. Note down the time of meetings you’re interested in and pop in at that time.
+Grocery stores like Sobeys have a board near the entrance where they list down meetups like board game nights, healthy cooking sessions etc. Note down the time of meetings you’re interested in and pop in at that time.
 They offer free food and you can make friends there.

 25. Get Organised

 My loyal readers who know me by now would be able to guess that none of my articles can be complete without the ‘O’ word.
 When you have survived such a huge move, you are obviously shaken up.
 You are confused and you feel like your life’s control is out of your hands.
 It is completely natural.
 But the first step towards getting your dominance in life back is by organizing your belongings especially your legal documents.

 After landing in Canada, you will receive some vital documents like your PR Replacement letter, PR card, SIN Number, Health card, Canadian English assessment result card, apartment lease, monthly bus pass, bank details and driving license.
 These are all important documents which you cannot afford to lose.
 I cannot stress enough the importance of keeping these under your control, safe and backed up on your personal cloud ASAP.
 Now that you have got the other main important things sorted, it is vital for you to sort these out and back them up on your cloud.
 Here is my article on this important subject.
 If you have brought your jewelry with you, make sure you go and put it in the locker at the first opportunity you get.
 Let’s all be fully prepared and not procrastinate when it comes to our important possessions.
 A stitch in time saves nine.
 The sooner we do these things, the better.

 26. Beware of fraud